- phenytoin sodium

 Therefore patients should be monitored for signs of suicidal ideation and behaviours and appropriate treatment should be considered.
 Patients (and caregivers of patients) should be advised to seek medical advice should signs of suicidal ideation or behaviour emerge.

 This drug must be administered slowly, at a rate not exceeding 50 mg/minute intravenously in adults.
 In neonates, the drug should be administered at a rate not exceeding 1-3 mg/kg/min.
-The response to phenytoin may be significantly altered by the concomitant use of other drugs (see 'Interactions with other Medicaments and other forms of Interaction').
+The response to phenytoin may be significantly altered by the concomitant use of other drugs (see section 4.5).

 Hypotension may occur.
 Severe cardiotoxic reactions and fatalities have been reported with arrhythmias including bradycardia, atrial and ventricular depression, and ventricular fibrillation.
 In some cases cardiac arrhythmias have resulted in asystole/ cardiac arrest and death.
 Severe complications are most commonly encountered in elderly or gravely ill patients.
 Cardiac adverse events have also been reported in adults and children without underlying cardiac disease or comorbidities and at recommended doses and infusion rates.
 Therefore, careful cardiac (including respiratory) monitoring is needed when administering IV loading doses of phenytoin.
 Reduction in rate of administration or discontinuation of dosing may be needed.
 Phenytoin should be used with caution in patients with hypotension and/or severe myocardial insufficiency.